mattliuym/Data-Display/README.md

 ## How to use

-Open the project folder through terminal, and use 'http-server' command to start http server, then you are able to access the project in your browser via http://127.0.0.1:8080
+Open the project folder through terminal, and use [http-server] command to start http server, then you are able to access the project in your browser via [http://127.0.0.1:8080]